History of chiropractic: D.D. Palmer's last years

-Straights versus Mixers
+Straights versus mixers

-State laws to regulate and protect chiropractic practice were introduced in all fifty states in the USA.
+State laws to regulate and protect chiropractic practice were introduced in all fifty states in the United States.
 Medical Examining Boards worked to keep all healthcare practices under their legal control, but an internal struggle among DC's on how to structure the laws complicated the process.
 Initially, the UCA, led by B.J.
 Palmer, opposed state licensure altogether.
 Palmer feared that such regulation would lead to MD physician control of the profession.
 The UCA eventually caved in, but B.J. remained strong in the opinion that examining boards should be composed exclusively of chiropractors (not mixers), and the educational standards to be adhered to were the same as the Palmer School.
 A "Model Bill" was drafted in 1922 to present to all states that did not yet have a law.
 They warned state associations to purge their mixing members or face competition by the formation of a new "straight" association in their state.

 Although D.D. and B.J. were "straight" and disdained the use of instruments, some early chiropractors, whom B.J. scornfully called "mixers", advocated the use of instruments.
 In 1910 B.J. changed course and endorsed X-rays as necessary for diagnosis; this resulted in a significant exodus from the Palmer School of the more conservative faculty and students.

 The mixer camp grew until by 1924 B.J. estimated that only 3,000 of the U.S.'s 25,000 chiropractors remained straight.
 That year, B.J.'s invention and promotion of the neurocalometer, a temperature-sensing device, was highly controversial among B.J.'s fellow straights.
 By the 1930s chiropractic was the largest alternative healing profession in the U.S.